OpenRTMFP/Cumulus/README.md

+**The CumulusServer project is deprecated.
+Please upgrade to  [MonaServer](https://github.com/MonaSolutions/MonaServer) as no more update will be done to Cumulus.**

 CumulusServer is a complete open source and cross-platform RTMFP server extensible by way of scripting.

 CumulusServer has been developed under [GPL license] in keeping in mind the 4 following notions: *speed*, *light weight*, *cross-platform* and *scalable*.